 - Dogcopter from "Lion 2: The Movie" appears in Steven's second dream.

 - Deliberately Monochrome: Steven's Sitcom dream.

 - Double-Meaning Title: "Chille tid" means "chilling time".
 That could mean "time for chilling (relaxing)", which is what the sleepover was supposed to be.
 It could also mean "a time that is chilling (frightening and uncomfortable)", which is what the dreams of Lapis end up making Steven's night.
-It also sounds like "chill tide", "chill" again meaning to relax or scary and "tide" referring to Lapis and her water/ocean-based powers.
+It also sounds like and is an anagram of "chill tide", "chill" again meaning to relax or scary and "tide" referring to Lapis and her water/ocean-based powers.